GRAM STAIN KITS AND REAGENTS

 User Quality Control

-- Crystal Violet and Advanced Crystal Violet™ should appear dark violet.
+- Advanced Crystal Violet™ should appear dark violet.

 - Gram's Iodine should appear dark amber to brown in color.